akka/akka/akka-docs/rst/scala/cluster-sharding.rst

 if needed.

 A shard is a group of entities that will be managed together.
-The grouping is defined by the ``shardResolver`` function shown above.
+The grouping is defined by the ``extractShardId`` function shown above.
 For a specific entity identifier the shard identifier must always be the same.
 Otherwise the entity actor might accidentally be started in several places at the same time.

 Creating a good sharding algorithm is an interesting challenge in itself.
 Try to produce a uniform distribution,